motykatomasz/DeepImagePrior/README.md

   <figcaption>Figure 1 - Network Structure</figcaption>
 </figure>

-The supplementary material state that the downsampling procedure they used was done by the stride implementation of the convolution, but they also state that they got a similar result with average/max pooling and downsampling with Lanczos kernel.
-In out implementation we decided to use max pooling.
-The upsampling operation is dependent on the application, but in the possible upsampling operations are nearest and bilinear.
+The supplementary material states that the downsampling procedure they used was done by the stride implementation of the convolution, but they also state that they got a similar result with average/max pooling and downsampling with Lanczos kernel.
+In our implementation we decided to use max pooling.
+The upsampling operation is dependent on the application, but the only used upsampling operations are nearest upsampling and bilinear upsampling.
 Our implementation of <InlineMath>d_i</InlineMath> is the following where `channels_out` is <InlineMath>n_d[i]</InlineMath> and `kernel_size` is <InlineMath>k_d[i]</InlineMath>

 ```python